VISIT OUR ART STORE ▶

 Using High-Saturation Watercolor Over Masked Areas

-I use Winsor Green from a tube so I can get bold colors quickly.
-I mix in a little water to help it flow.
-With my synthetic sable brush, I lightly paint right over both masked areas.
+The artist uses Winsor Green directly from the tube to achieve bold color quickly, mixing in a little water for flow.
+With a synthetic sable brush, color is gently painted right over both masked areas.

 Paint over masking fluid